Vyral/brendon-payne-recruiting/_posts/2020-08-12-how-do-you-eliminate-fear-in-the-real-estate-business.md

 2:50 — You’re not scared of the current circumstances, you’re afraid of future unknowns

-4:00 — Log your fears: Take them out of your head and onto paper
+4:00 — Log your fears: Take them out of your head and put them onto paper

 5:00 — When you start executing the plan you crafted to address your fears, you can progress